 - Make lots of notes and trip updates for your friends.

 - Drink lots of water.
 I recommend adding some fresh lemon or lime juice to keep you hydrated.
 They are full of natural electrolytes.

 - Bring a wide-brimmed hat for the sun, and use organic (no petrochemicals) sunscreen.

 - Bring an open mind.

 - Leave a place better than you found it.

 - Remember you are not the only one on this adventure.
 Everyone you meet may be just as excited to explore your life.

 - One of my best travel tips is to always eat at the restaurant with the longest line of locals (not tourists).
 You’ll get the best food and avoid getting sick from old food or unsanitary conditions.

 The Zen of bicycling:

 - If you are carrying your bicycle, is it a bicycle or a backpack?
 You’ll discover multiple uses for many things.

-- Innertubes: Make your own bunjee cords out of braided inntertubes and wire hooks made from wire found or bought.
+- Innertubes: Make your own bungee cords out of braided innertubes and wire hooks made from wire found or bought.
 Innertubes also make very grippy handlebar tape, great rubber bands, and elastic ropes that won’t stretch out in the rain, such as staking out your tent in a storm.

 - Hammer in tent stakes with bicycle cleats,